TatevKaren/TatevKaren-data-science-portfolio/README.md

 ## Case Study in Multivariate Statistics

-**Why:** To identify the top US cities with highest capital, urban growth and development for purposes for everyone looking to relocate to or within US for various purposes.<br>
+**Why:** To identify the top US cities with highest capital, urban growth and development for purposes for everyone looking to relocate to or within US for various purposes.<br><br>
 **How:** Using Places Rated Almanac data to find the rankings of the cities in United States based on a single combination of 9 rating variables using Principal Components Analysis (PCA) and Factor Analysis (FA).
 We also use Canonical Correlation Analysis (CCA) to get more insights in this data and investigate the correlation between two sets of rating variables (if existing). <br>